Last updated on April 29, 2019

 In the print media, letters to the editor column is a vital part and without the readers’ letters/opinion, no magazine or newspaper was published.

-That is a good practice, and in this electronic speed media the comment box occupies the somewhat similar place and we should not shut that comment column or space from our readers, instead it should be open to its readers to air their views/feedback.
+In short, giving a second place or position (Ardhaasanam) to its readers is a good practice, and in this electronic speed media the comment box occupies somewhat similar place and we should not shut that comment column or space from our readers, instead, it should be open to its readers to air their views/feedback.

 I am reminded of my beginning of letter writing, my first letter was published in one of the leading Malayalam publications in Kerala.
 It is the largest circulated daily in India in the regional languages.

 Here are some of my published letter’s scanned copies: These are Published in The Sunday Indian Weekly.
-India Today, The Week , Outlook Weekly and Malayala Manorama Daily.
+India Today, The Week weekly, Outlook Weekly and Malayala Manorama Daily.